 With the weather turning colder and the first wave of fall storms rolling in it is a good time sign up for the BigRedWinterPatrol

 The BigRed Winter Patrol - keeping an eye on your cottage while you're not around

-With the recent purchase of a scoot we will be checking on cottages and providing detailed reports and photo's all winter long.
-The Winter Patrol will include:
+This will be our third year travelling the ice by scoot and snowmobile.
+We will be checking on cottages and providing detailed reports and photo's all winter long.
+Our Winter Patrol includes: